Congregation of Mother of Carmel: Current

-The congregation today is divided among 20 Provinces and six regions throughout India and Africa.
-They also serve in Germany, Italy and the United States.
+The congregation today is divided among 25 Provinces and six regions throughout India and Africa.
+They also serve in Germany, Italy, Nepal,peru,Canada,Iraq,UK and the United States.

 Saints of the congregation

-Elias Chavara was beatified by Pope John Paul II in 1986, along with Alphonsa of the Immaculate Conception in the course of his visit to India.
+Elias Chavara,founder of the community was beatified by Pope John Paul II in 1986, along with Alphonsa of the Immaculate Conception in the course of his visit to India.
 One of the congregation's early members, Euphrasia of the Sacred Heart of Jesus, was beatified by Pope Benedict XVI in 2006.
 Chavara and Euphrasia were canonised by Pope Francis on 24 November 2014.

-Mary Celine Payyappilly, the first Superior General of the united C.M.C. congregation was declared as Servant of God by George Alencherry, Major Archbishop of the Syro-Malabar Catholic Church on 9 April 2018.